plfa/plfa.github.io/src/plfa/part2/Confluence.lagda.md

 ## Notes

 This mechanized proof of confluence is based on several sources.
-The `subst-par` lemma is the "strong substitutivity" lemma of Shafer, Tebbi, and Smolka (ITP 2015).
-The proofs of `par-triangle`, `strip`, and `par-confluence` are based on the notion of complete development by Takahashi (1995) and Pfenning's 1992 technical report about the Church-Rosser theorem.
-In addition, we consulted Nipkow and Berghofer's mechanization in Isabelle, which is based on an earlier article by Nipkow (JAR 1996).
+The `subst-par` lemma is the "strong substitutivity" lemma of
+@Schafer:2015.
+The proofs of `par-triangle`, `strip`, and `par-confluence` are based on the notion of complete development by @Takahashi:1995 and the technical report by @Pfenning:1992 about the Church-Rosser theorem.
+In addition, we consulted Nipkow and Berghofer's mechanization in Isabelle, which is based on an earlier paper by @Nipkow:1996.

 ## Unicode